 Tips for Choosing a Financial Planner

-• Need help finding a financial planner and don’t know where to start?
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Need help finding a financial planner and don’t know where to start?
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Consider the fees that a financial planner charges for his or her services.
+- Consider the fees that a financial planner charges for his or her services.
 For instance, fee-only planners only earn money from the fees they charge clients.
-Fee-based advisors, on the other hand, also earn commissions from selling products.
+Fee-based advisors, on the other hand, also earn commissions from selling products and services.
 This can create a conflict of interest, because commission-based compensation can incentivize advisors to recommend certain products or services for the purpose of generating a commission.
 Be sure that your advisor abides by fiduciary duty.